G.O.A.T, Roland-Garros, 21 majors, Carlos Moya: 10 questions about Rafael Nadal – updated after rib injury

 Nadal’s current coach is Carlos Moya, a former Spanish player who won Roland-Garros in 1998 and was world No 1 in 1999.
 Moya joined Nadal’s team in December 2016 as co-coach, before becoming head coach in January 2018, following Toni Nadal’s departure from the main role.
 Rafael’s uncle wanted to devote himself entirely to his nephew’s academy.
 Rafael Nadal had been coached by his uncle since his tennis debut.

-Earlier this year, Toni Nadal took on a coaching role with Canadian Felix Auger-Aliassime.
+Last year, Toni Nadal took on a coaching role with Canadian Felix Auger-Aliassime.

 Who are Rafael Nadal’s parents?